-A fully stocked first aid kit must be readily accessible.
-(Consult Sample First Aid Kit)

-- A working communication device (for example, satellite or cell phone, or satellite GPS messenger) suitable for the activities/locations must be available.
+- A fully stocked first aid kit must be readily accessible.
+(Consult Outdoor Education Sample Kit Contents) - A working communication device (for example, satellite or cell phone, or satellite GPS messenger) suitable for the activities/locations must be available.
 This device must be maintained, waterproofed, protected and dedicated for emergency communications only.
-The phone number for the device, and phone numbers for emergency services and school contact people (for example, the principal) must be included with the phone. - At least one lifeguard/water safety supervisor must have or be accompanied at the swim area, by an instructor who has a minimum of a current (not more than three years prior to the day on which the holder is on duty) first aid certificate (standard or higher) including CPR C issued by one of the following agencies: St. John Ambulance; Canadian Red Cross; Lifesaving Society; Canadian Ski Patrol; or an organization whose certificate is deemed equivalent by the local medical officer of health. - Follow the school's first aid emergency response (consult First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions). - An emergency action plan and response to deal with evacuations and lock downs must be followed and communicated to students.
+The phone number for the device, and phone numbers for emergency services and school contact people (for example, the principal) must be included with the phone. - At least one individual must have a minimum of a current (three years from the date of issue) first aid certificate (minimum 15 hour course) including CPR C issued by one of the following agencies: St.

+John Ambulance; Canadian Red Cross; Lifesaving Society; Canadian Ski Patrol; or an organization whose certificate is deemed equivalent by the medical officer of health in the local health unit.
+This individual must be at the swim area for the duration of the activity.

+- Follow the school's first aid emergency response (consult First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions). - An emergency action plan and response to deal with evacuations and lock downs must be followed and communicated to students.